Close

 Finding Meaning in the Data

-To assess how different types of instruction affected beginner riders' performance, I conducted a one-way ANOVA followed by Tukey’s HSD post-hoc tests.
-This allowed me to compare the average percentage of task analysis steps completed correctly across three instructional conditions:
+To assess the intervention's impact on beginner riders' performance, I conducted a one-way ANOVA followed by Tukey’s HSD post-hoc tests.
+This allowed me to compare the average percentage of correctly completed behaviors across three instructional conditions:

 1. Standard Instruction (SI)